jetbrains-academy/refactoring-java-course/RefactoringToDesignPatterns/StrategyPatternPractice/Practice/task.md

 <div class="hint" title="Where to start?">

 The file where you should write the code is already open.
-Please, create an interface named `PaymentStrategy` and add `void processPayment(Double amount)` method.
+Please create an interface named `PaymentStrategy` and add the `void processPayment(Double amount)` method.
 </div>

 <div class="hint" title="How should PaymentProcessor class look?">